wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 different I am not confident that DockYard would be around today, at least not in its currently form.
 I've been able to take risks that others might night be able to.

+## Conclusion

+Any success we have had is due in part to not just the great team we have but honestly sometimes just luck.
+There have been several times in the past two years where I have not been able to sleep due to the stress of thinking how we were going to make the next few payrolls.
+Every time we got lucky, someone came along at the right moment and bailed us out.
+I would like to think we are out of those woods, we'll see.

+In the next few years I don't want to see the same rate of growth we've previously had.
+I've said several times to my team I don't want to grow to more than 20.
+Any more than that and we'll have to consider some serious restructuring of the company.
+I also feel at that number the small team we have starts to feel more like a "real company".
+We just recently made an offer to a new member of our team that will be joining in January.
+I have not met her yet and that is strange to me, but is also an indicator that we have grown to that point that these things will happen.

+I look forward to hearing the feedback from this article.
+I'm sure there will be people that disagree with some of the things I've said and the decisions we've made.